shaznan/Calculize-App/README.md

 #### *Limitations of the app:*
 - *The plus/Negative sign button will only convert input numbers from '+' to '-' & '-' to '+', but will not convert the final result.*
-- *The division button works on click but does not work with keypress properly as it will produce (two) '//' division symbol on the display area, in order to fix this issue, you will have to either click the clear key once or the backspace key once to delete the duplicated division operator.*

 ## How to use Calculize?
 To perform calculation you can either click on numbers and operators, or else you can simple type your calculations using the below keypress: